Jeff Daniels (ice hockey)

 Jeffrey Dwayne Daniels (born June 24, 1968) is a Canadian former professional ice hockey player and current assistant coach to the Carolina Hurricanes.
-He was the former head coach and general manager of the Charlotte Checkers of the American Hockey League.
-In 2010–11, Daniels led the Charlotte Checkers to 44 wins and 94 points during the regular-season, the best totals for a Carolina affiliate since 2004–05.
-Daniels then guided the Checkers to the Eastern Conference Final, the deepest Calder Cup playoff run for Carolina’s AHL team since the 1996–97 Springfield Falcons.

-Prior to being appointed to his current post, Daniels spent four seasons with the Hurricanes as an assistant coach.
-He helped guide the Hurricanes to the 2006 Stanley Cup championship, marking the second time he captured the Stanley Cup in his hockey career, as he also has his name inscribed on the Cup as a player with the 1992 Pittsburgh Penguins.
+Prior to his current role, Daniels was an assistant coach for the Hurricanes from 2003–2008 and head coach and general manager of the Hurricanes’ American Hockey League affiliate teams from 2008–2015.
+He was also a member and subsequently manager of the Hurricanes pro scouting staff from 2015–2018.

+Daniels played for two Stanley Cup-winning teams as a player for the Pittsburgh Penguins and has won two Cups as an assistant coach for the Hurricanes.

 Playing career

 As a youth, he played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Oshawa.
 He later played junior ice hockey with his hometown Oshawa Generals.

-Daniels was selected by the Pittsburgh Penguins in the sixth round, 109th overall in the 1986 NHL Entry Draft.
-He has two Stanley Cup rings with the Pittsburgh Penguins in 1991, and 1992.
-Daniels' name was engraved on the Cup in 1992, even though he only played two games, and did not qualify to be on the Stanley Cup.
+Daniels was selected by the Pittsburgh Penguins in the sixth round, 109th overall in the 1986 NHL entry draft.
+He played for two Stanley Cup-winning teams with the Pittsburgh Penguins in 1991 and 1992.
+Daniels' name was engraved on the Cup in 1992 even though he only played two regular season games and thus did not automatically qualify to be on the Stanley Cup.
 In his 15-year professional playing career as a forward, Daniels spent time with the Pittsburgh, Florida, Nashville and Carolina organizations.
-He played in 425 NHL regular-season games, scoring 17 goals and 26 assists (43 points), and 41 Stanley Cup Playoff games, where he totalled three goals and five assists (8 points).
-He played in the Hurricanes organization for six seasons, tallying eight goals and 12 assists (20 points) in 272 regular season games, and three assists in 29 playoff games, while making a trip to the Stanley Cup Finals in 2002.
+He played in 425 NHL regular-season and 41 NHL playoff games, including a third trip to the Stanley Cup Final in 2002 with the Hurricanes.
+Daniels retired as a player on November 17, 2003.